European Institute of Womens’ Health

 Women and Incontinence in the EU

-Urinary incontinence (UI) is a widespread disabling and debilitating condition affecting 10% to 20% of people across Europe.i In 2016, about 60 million people in Europe experienced urinary incontinence (UI), which is two times more common in women than in men.
+Urinary incontinence (UI) is a widespread disabling and debilitating condition affecting 10% to 20% of people across Europe.1 In 2016, about 60 million people in Europe experienced urinary incontinence (UI), which is twice as common in women than in men.
 Not only are women more likely than men to develop UI, women are also disproportionately burdened by the caregiving of those living with UI as women provide the majority of both formal and informal care to people living with UI.

 A lack of understanding, awareness and support surrounds the condition.
 Many aspects of UI are overlooked or poorly understood by both policymakers and health professionals.
 Moreover, those affected by UI are often reluctant to seek help due to embarrassment or a belief that UI is a normal consequence of ageing and/or childbirth.
 Even when help is sought, people with incontinence and their carers can struggle to navigate their way through often fragmented and inconsistent support systems.

 Urinary incontinence (UI) – or overactive bladder (OAB) – is the involuntary leakage of urine.

 Stress UI (SUI): a term given to leakage due to sudden extra pressure such as coughing or lifting;